How Much Car Insurance Do I Need?

 After all, $10,000 in coverage is next to nothing when the average new car costs more than $40,000.

 Neither PDL nor PIP coverage will protect your assets or replace your car if you get into an accident.
-Your own injuries are (partially) covered, but you would have to pay out of pocket for any injuries you cause to others.
+Your own injuries are only partially covered—and you may still be paying out of pocket for medical care and time away from work.

 Car accidents might be common, but they are not commonplace.
 It is impossible to predict when an accident will occur or how severe it will be, so your best bet is to be prepared with adequate auto insurance.

-In order to fully protect your assets, you need to purchase more than the required minimum of car insurance.
+To better protect yourself and your assets, you typically need more than the required minimum.

 Other than Florida, all states require drivers to carry some level of BIL coverage, which should give you some indication of how important it is.
-We would love to see Florida join with the other 49 states and require everyone to carry this coverage to protect you.
+We would love to see Florida join the other 49 states and require everyone to carry this coverage.

 Despite the legal requirements involving car insurance, an estimated 20% of Florida drivers are uninsured.
-UM coverage will cover the cost of past and future medical expenses, lost wages, loss of earning capacity, and pain and suffering that the at-fault driver’s insurance cannot.
-Because Florida is the only state to allow policies with no bodily injury coverage, this coverage is even more important.
+UM coverage can help pay for medical expenses, lost wages, loss of earning capacity, and pain and suffering when the at-fault driver’s insurance isn’t enough (or when there is no coverage at all).
+Because Florida is the only state that allows policies with no bodily injury coverage, this protection is even more important.

 It’s also important that you stack your Uninsured Motorist coverage to get the most use out of it.